dyka3773/Flock/README.md

 ```bash
 git clone https://github.com/dyka3773/Flock.git your_file_name
 ```
-Then navigate to the ClientApp and run
+Then navigate to the ClientApp and run to install all the node packages
 ```bash
 npm install
 ```